Darrington Bluegrass Festival FAQs

 Are there picnic tables and fire rings at the campsites?

-No, our campground has lots of beautiful big trees and shade, but no picnic tables or fire rings.
+Our campground has lots of beautiful big trees and shade, but only a few scattered picnic tables and no fire rings.
+Wood and charcoal fires are prohibited.

 Are generators allowed in the campground?